 For details, see Bone marrow registration information by country below.

 Organs: Organ donation is handled by medical professionals after your death and after consultation with your family.
 Your wishes will be observed; that's why your family needs to know which organs and tissue you decided to donate.

 Bone marrow: Even after you sign up for the Bone Marrow Registry, there is less than a 0.2% chance that you will match someone in need.
 But if you do, you may be the only person who can save that person's life.

 Would you do this for a complete stranger who would otherwise die?
-Millions of people have registered to do so, but millions more are needed because the chances of tissue matches are so low for a given patient if their own siblings don't match them.
+Millions of people have registered to do so, but millions more are needed because the chances of tissue matches are so low for patients without matched siblings.

 Almost everyone is eligible to donate at least some of their organs or tissue.
 Some people find it hard to think about their own death, or have cultural or religious issues with these types of donations, but everyone who is willing to register as a donor should do so.